Namanj/Mortgage-Market-Tri-Analysis/README.md

 - [Next Steps](#next-steps)

 ## Motivation:
-This project was developed as a capstone project for Galvanize's Data Science 	 program.
+This project was developed as a 2 week capstone project for Galvanize's Data Science program.

 I worked with data from [Shubham Housing Finance](http://www.shubham.co/), a firm in India that has given out more than USD $150 Million as mortgage loans over the past 5 years.